-There is just one glaring problem with his logic — we still die.
+There is just one glaring problem with his logic: We still die.
 If Christ’s sacrifice really meant that believers would no longer be held accountable for original sin, we would never taste death.
 But the obvious fact is, we do.
 Clearly, there must be more to this story.
 The truth is, just as the prophecies proclaimed, Jesus was the long awaited “…Lamb of God, who takes away the sin of the world!”
 (Holy Bible: John 1:29)

-So the God’s messenger can only be slain if he so chooses.
+So God’s messenger can only be slain if he so chooses.
 Jesus chose to die, as a mercy for many.
-Because any time God’s vicegerent is martyred, his death signifies the forgiveness of humanity’s sins at that time.
-Not forever, as Paul misunderstood.
+Any time God’s vicegerent is martyred, his death signifies the forgiveness of humanity’s sins at that time, not forever, as Paul misunderstood.
 Because, over time, sins accumulate once again.
 But the moment a messenger lays down his life for the sake of God, the people’s sins are wiped clean.
 This applies to nearly everyone.
 The only people who evade this mercy are the enemies; those who fight and kill God’s messengers.
-But it doesn’t apply for all people, for all eternity – and the proof of that is the simple fact that we still die.
-As a result of Paul’s deception, many people have gone to their graves, believing that faith alone will save them.
+But it doesn’t apply to all people, for all eternity – and the proof of that is the simple fact that we still die.
+As a result of Paul’s deception, many people have gone to their graves believing that faith alone will save them.
 But that contradicts Jesus, who clearly said that faith, alone, is not enough.
 He said:

 If you take a look at Paul’s overarching message, he made salvation effortless.
 He abolished the covenant — the agreement between God and mankind — and basically told people to follow their own desires as long as they believe in Jesus.
 Isn’t this exactly what Jesus warned about when he said:

-And, this may come as a shock.
-But Jesus, himself, told us that Paul was a liar.
+This may come as a shock, but Jesus himself told us that Paul was a liar.
 And this warning has been right there in the Bible all along…

 Hiding within the pages of Revelation, is a secret encoded message from Jesus.
 As the story goes, two decades after Paul’s ministry came to an end, Jesus appeared to John on the isle of Patmos, sometime in the final years of the first century, and revealed a wealth of knowledge.
 Much of revelation focuses on the events of the end times, the signs of Christ’s second coming.